mirage/mirage-www/tmpl/wiki/hello-world.md

 `>>=` operator it provides), you may want to read at least the start of the [Lwt tutorial](tutorial-lwt) first.

+**Additional note**: Throughout the tutorial, we'll use `mirage configure -t unix` to demonstrate building MirageOS applications.
+If you're using a Mac OS X machine, you should use `mirage configure -t macosx` instead.

 ### Step 0: Doing Nothing!

 Before we try and do anything complicated, let's do nothing briefly.
 That is,